xdg_wm_base

 the serial of the user event

-Make the popup take an explicit grab
+make the popup take an explicit grab

 This request makes the created popup take an explicit grab.
 An explicit grab will be dismissed when the user dismisses the popup, or when the client destroys the xdg_popup.
 This can be done by the user clicking outside the surface, using the keyboard, or even locking the screen through closing the lid or a timeout.